j-zimmermann/ImpedanceFitter/doc/main.rst

 The script will cycle through all .TXT and .xlsx files in a selected directory and fit those files to a selected model.
 You can exclude certain files by using the excludeEnding flag.

-The first step is, to compensate the electrode polarization of the experiment by fitting the data to a cole-cole-model.
+The first possible step is to compensate the electrode polarization of the experiment by fitting the data to a cole-cole-model.
 After this fit it will fit the data to a selected model, this can either be the Double Shell model or the Single Shell model.
+If there is no electrode polarization to compensate for, you can also skip this.
+See :py:meth:`impedancefitter.main.Fitter.main`

 After the fit to one of the models has finished, the calculated values get written into the 'outfile.yaml' in the data-directory.